'What Happened, Miss Simone?' (2015) by Liz Garbus

 Whenever you feel like taking a dip in the pool of someone else's life.
 This documentary contains footage I had never seen before and for that alone I'm happy I watched.
 Simone's involvement in the civil rights movement is inspiring, especially in the time of Trump and the rise of modern white nationalism.
 She had a prominent career and leveraged her platform to celebrate Black people and draw attention to racial injustice.

-She was penalized for her activisim and had a difficult time booking gigs after "Mississippi Goddamn."
-Her invovlement with the Selma March and associations with more radical figures from the movement also didn't help her commercial career.
+She was penalized for her activism and had a difficult time booking gigs after "Mississippi Goddamn."
+Her involvement with the Selma March and associations with more radical figures from the movement also didn't help her commercial career.
 Simone didn't give a single fuck about the ramifications.
 While non-stop tours left her exhausted, her activism didn't affect her in the same way.
 She said, “I don’t mind going without food or sleep as long as I am doing something worthwhile to me such as this.”
 Damn straight.

 Nina Simone seemed to know every important Black person in the 1960s.
 Here she is with James Baldwin.